 How to meditate at home?

-You can meditate either by sitting down or standing up whichever feels the most comfortable to you.
+You can meditate either by sitting down or standing up, whichever feels the most comfortable to you.
 While meditating it’s always best to close your eyes and relax, drain your thoughts and focus your attention on your breathing inhale and exhale but making no effort to control your breath and simply breathe naturally.

 The Types of meditation

-There are different types of meditation including Metta meditation its goal is to cultivate the attitude of loving and kindness towards everything the key with this form is to repeat the message multiple times, until the person feels the attitude of love and kindness.
-Progressive relaxation - is a type of body scan starting with the feet working upwards to scan the body for tension and allow to release promoting general feelings of calmness and relaxation good for aiding better sleep.
+There are different types of meditation including Metta meditation its goal is to cultivate the attitude of loving and kindness towards everything.
+The key with this form is to repeat the message multiple times, until the person feels the attitude of love and kindness.
+Progressive relaxation - is a type of body scan that starts with the feet working upwards to scan the body for tension and allow for release promoting general feelings of calmness and relaxation good for aiding better sleep.
 Mindfulness meditation - urges the person to remain aware and present at the moment, mindfulness encourages awareness of the persons existing surroundings.
 This form of meditation can be done anywhere calmly noticing the surroundings.
 Breath awareness meditation - is mindful that encourages mindful breathing slow and deeply while focusing and counting the persons breaths, similar to mindful meditation it offers similar benefits.
 Kundalini yoga - is a form of physical active meditation that combines movement with deep breathing and mantras.
 Normally carried out in classes but you can learn the poses to at home by yourself.
 Transcendental meditation - is a form of spiritual meditation.
 The person is seated and breaths very slowly.
 The aim of this form of meditation is to rise above your current state of being.
 You focus on a mantra or repeated set of words such as “I am calm and feel positive about my work” this helps with spiritual experience and higher mindfulness.

 How do you clear your mind?